sipho12345/Ordinary-Least-Square/README.md

      Beta = 1 shows a stock is just as volatile as the market.
      Beta > 1 shows a stock is more volatile than a market.
      Beta < 1 shows a stock is less volatile than a market.
+ - The Beta of AMZN is 1.5 which is volatile than a broader market.

 #Data Extraction